Who Should Care about STAD and Who Must Care

 The vast majority of current messaging around cyber is in the context of the world’s internet connected digital landscape.
 We don’t often hear about an equally important, and perhaps more vulnerable, front of the cyber war: unsecured IT asset disposition.

 At the end of 2017, MCPc announced its plans to construct a Secure Technology Asset Disposition Center (STAD) in Cleveland.
-MCPc’s STAD is purpose-built to mitigate risk during the last phase of the IT lifecycle—effectively addressing the forgotten front.
+Today, MCPc’s Cleveland STAD facility is operational and purpose-built to mitigate risk during the last phase of the IT lifecycle—effectively addressing the forgotten front.

 Why SHOULD you care about STAD?: